Kurtupo/PTCG-DeckSim/readme.txt

         common like Python.

     Q: When can I expect the next video in either series to release?
-    A: The Cases and Episodes have different "peoduction timelines" and require different skills.
+    A: The Cases and Episodes have different "production timelines" and require different skills.

         Writing the code for each Case & Episode is easy enough and